 Manual labor.
 I say manual labor because this can be anything.
 Some would argue that there is a shortage of skilled or just plain dedicated workers.
 Lots of people want a white collared job where they can just sit at a computer and make money.
 So much so, that there is a ton of money just waiting to get picked up off the floor.

 You could start a cleaning service.
 You can clean houses, wash cars, mow lawns.
 Yes, you can still mow someone’s lawn and make good money.
 There is a guy, right now, who charges $1,200-$1,500 for ONE day’s work of mowing a few acres of weeds, and people pay!

 To you, your idea may sound amazing.
 However, you may be slightly biased.
 You need to get an opinion from someone who will be honest with you.

 It’s important to have somebody who would tell you if you’re going in the right or wrong direction or if it isn’t really complete.

 There are a few great ways to find startup advisors and co-founders.
-CollabFounder, CoFoundersLab, and Linkedin are just three great resources where you can easily reach out to people that can help.
+CoFoundersLab and Linkedin are two great resources where you can easily reach out to people that can help.